windbench/WEMEP/windconditions/windconditions.rst

     V&V hierarchy for the ABL building-block.

-Benchmarks for MOST and Leipzig were conducted during Wakebench Phase 1 (Sanz Rodrigo et al, 2014).
-The GEWEX Atmospheric Boundary Layer Studies (GABLS), developed by the boundary-layer meteorology community (Holtslag et al., 2013), and adopted for wind energy applications by focusing the evaluation on rotor-based quantities of interest (Sanz Rodrigo et al., 2017a).
-The GABLS3 and Cabauw benchmarks were conducted in Wakebench Phase 2 (Sanz Rodrigo et al., 2017b; Sanz Rodrigo et al., 2018).
-A brief summary of these benchmarks is provided here as a demonstration of the V&V framework.
+Benchmarks for MOST and Leipzig were conducted during Wakebench Phase 1 :cite:`rodrigo_iea-task_2014`.
+The GEWEX Atmospheric Boundary Layer Studies (GABLS), developed by the boundary-layer meteorology community :cite:`holtslag_stable_2013`, can be adopted by the wind energy community by focusing the evaluation on rotor-based quantities of interest :cite:`sanz_rodrigo_methodology_2017`.
+The GABLS3 and Cabauw benchmarks were conducted in Wakebench Phase 2 :cite:`rodrigo_results_2017`:cite:`rodrigo_comparing_2018`.

 .. toctree::
    :glob: